 Japan, 1936.
 An eccentric artist named Heikichi Umezawa is found dead – murdered, in his locked studio.
 Along with his dead body, detectives also find his journal, or “Will,” describing a gruesome project he had planned to carry out.
-A staunch believer of astrology and the occult, Heikichi writes in his journal that his obsession over woman has inspired him to create the perfect woman whom he will name Azoth.
+A staunch believer of astrology and the occult, Heikichi writes in his journal that his obsession with women has inspired him to create the perfect one whom he will name Azoth.
 To execute his plan, Heikichi details how he will need to kill 6 women and use different parts of their bodies, based on their astrological signs, to create a perfect specimen, Azoth.
 However, before Heikichi can carry out his plan, he is brutally murdered one snowy evening, alone in his studio.
 Police investigators are baffled by Heikichi’s death – by how the murderer,or murderers could have killed him in his room which can only be locked from the inside.

 Unfortunately for police investigators, the mystery behind Heikichi Umezawa was just beginning.
 A few days later, his eldest stepdaughter is also found murdered, and raped in her home.
 A few weeks after that, his 6 daughters and stepdaughters go missing.
 Later, the 6 girls would be found, one by one, dead, their bodies cut up, missing the parts specified by Heikichi which would be used to make Azoth.